- Education and Science»

 The units, into which men assembled and enlisted, were called Companies.
 In the case of sparsely populated areas, one Company was often all that was in existence or could be recruited.
 Densely populated areas were able to support many Companies, new or existing.

-Companies were designated sequentially by letter (ie. Company B) within the next largest unit, though J wasn’t used because, in Latin, J was I. Latin was still influential in 19th century America, as evidenced by it being one of the school subjects of remedial education.
+Upon consolidation with other Companies, each Company was designated sequentially by letter (ie. Company B) within the next largest unit, though J wasn’t used because, in Latin, J was I. Latin was still influential in 19th century America, as evidenced by it being one of the school subjects of remedial education.

 The Company’s full regulation strength seemed to vary.
 101 officers and men appears to be the most followed standard at the time, but numbers less than 100 were also often mentioned as full-strength.
 Assuming an aggregate total of 101, the Company was comprised as follows: